 UBTH 5082.
 Independent Study 1 (Professional Students).
 3 Credit Hours.

-Working in conjunction with an advisor, who upon approval can be from the Medical School, the CBUHP, or a dual-degree student's home department, the student will craft and complete an independent study course on a topic/area of interest relevant to professional development.
-This is the first of two independent studies allowed for MA in Urban Bioethics credit.
-Please see the MA in Urban Bioethics Handbook for the most recent description of allowable approaches to the independent study.
+Working in conjunction with an advisor, students will craft and complete an independent study course on a topic or area of interest that is relevant to their professional development.
+This is the first of two independent study courses allowed for credit.

 Level Registration Restrictions: Must be enrolled in one of the following Levels: Law, Medicine.